 Resist the temptation to make a jack of all trades – work out what’s most important to your character, and accept that committing to it means being weaker in other areas.

 Rogues tend to have more physical, less magical abilities, though subclasses like the Arcane Trickster and Soulknife are an exception.
-Just because your abilities are corporeal doesn’t mean they aren’t powerful and fun to play with, however.
+Just because the Rogue 5e Class Features are corporeal doesn’t mean they aren’t powerful and fun to play with, however.
 You’ll gain the following key Class Features early in your adventuring career that define how all Rogues play.

 If your GM uses the optional rules for Facing from the Dungeon Master’s Guide, from level two you can easily give yourself advantage by using your Cunning Action to freely disengage and move behind an enemy.